 According to Boubaker et al.'s research from 2020, the term "financial slack" refers to the relation between total assets and cash and cash equivalents.
 According to the pecking order theory, companies that have more financial wiggle room are often less indebted and less dependent on capital from outside sources.
 Boubaker et al. (2020) found that financial slack is negatively related to the risk of financial distress.
 Financial slack refers to the financial resources available within a firm that are not tied to daily operational needs, such as cash, liquid assets, and unused borrowing capacity.
 Financial slack is often considered a financial reserve that gives firms a cushion to deal with uncertain conditions or take advantage of investment opportunities without having to rely on external financing.
-In the context of financial distress risk, financial slack, according to Zhang et al. (2020), provides managers greater control, aids businesses in adapting to different environmental changes, and enables businesses to successfully handle unforeseen demands and possibilities.
+In the context of financial distress risk, financial slack can serve as a cushion that helps firms survive when facing financial stress.
+A high degree of financial slack, according to Zhang et al. (2020), provides managers greater control, aids businesses in adapting to different environmental changes, and enables businesses to successfully handle unforeseen demands and possibilities.
 Financial slack is regarded as one of the key elements that might lower the risk of financial distress by enhancing the company's capacity to handle financial disruption and health, according to the findings of earlier research.
 Therefore, the proposed hypothesis is: